Mishidev-2/Mishi_PP1/README.md

 Files:

-MainFile
+ConsoleColors - colors for the text and dialogue MainFile
 - Main menu
 1. New Game - progresses normally, resets gamestates and runs the game from Mission 1
+2. Settings - only setting is the typetext speed being turned to instant
-2. Mission Select
+3. Mission Select
 - resets gamestates
 - allows you to select which mission to start from and set their prerequisites
-3. Quit - quit
+4. Quit - quit

 Mission 1: